mosip/mosip-infra/deployment/sandbox-v2/docs/idacert.md

 	2. For an Auth partner, the ROOT and PMS certificates of Keymanager Service needs to be uploaded into IDA against `AUTH` domain.
 	3. For an device partner, the ROOT and PMS certificates of Keymanager Service needs to be uploaded into IDA against `DEVICE` domain.
 	4. For an FTM partner, the CA and Sub-CA certificates of that FTM certificate needs to be uploaded into IDA against `FTM` domain.

+	And then IDA services needs to be restarted since the certificates are cached which needs to be updated with latest certificates.

 # Troubleshooting